/security/patterns.py

 Defines the class and methods necessary to mask text based on the presence or absence of specific patterns.

-These patterns can either be fixed or regular expressions, and accept both case-sensitive and case-insensitive
+These patterns can either be fixed or regular expressions and accept both case-sensitive and case-insensitive

 pattern matching settings.